-The key to buying a leather jacket is finding a type that already rides well with your personal style – don’t be somebody you’re not.
+The key to buying a men’s leather jacket is finding a specific variant that gels well with your personal style, read: don’t be somebody you’re not.

 Leather jackets require confidence.
-Celebrities and rockstars wear them to stand-out and make a grungy style statement.
-That said, you can find a clean-cut, more demure type.
+Celebrities and rockstars wear them to stand out and make a grungy style statement.
+That said, you can find a clean-cut, more demure type if that’s more to your taste.
 Knowing your personal style is important, helping you decide what jacket style is most appropriate.

-The biker (think Marlon Brando) boasts large lapels and a flared collar, that can be snapped down for extra security.
-Packed with metallic hardware (studs, plugs and zips), the front zipper is normally asymmetrical, allowing the wider side to fold in underneath its partner.
+The men’s leather biker jacket (think Marlon Brando) boasts large lapels and a flared collar, that can be snapped down for extra security.
+Packed with metallic hardware (studs, plugs, and zips), the front zipper is normally asymmetrical, allowing the wider side to fold in underneath its partner.

 Leather Jacket Fit

-A leather jacket isn’t really designed for wearing over bulk layers – more a fine-gauge sweater or tee – so buy the smallest size that fits, allowing for a bit of stretch to occur.
+A men’s leather jacket isn’t really designed for wearing over bulk layers – more a fine-gauge sweater or tee – so buy the smallest size that fits, allowing for a bit of stretch to occur.
 Your arms should be able to move freely and not feel tight and uncomfortable.
-The length of the sleeves should skim the the wrist and hem bottom should cut at the belt line.
+The length of the sleeves should skim the wrist and the hem should finish at the beltline.

-The skinny guy should opt for a tight or elasticated waistband, tapering the body section and accentuating the shoulders.
-The larger gent should go for a straight cut – avoiding anything that will cling to lumps and bumps.
-Same rule applies for muscles, gym junkie.
+Skinny guys should opt for a tight or elasticated waistband, tapering the body section and accentuating the shoulders.
+Guys on the larger side should go for a straight cut, avoiding anything that will cling to lumps and bumps.
+The same rule applies to muscular gym junkies.

 Leather Jacket Colours